helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 **OR**

-- Go to your folder within your Google Drive, refresh the page & see if there's a `.git` file in it.
+- Go to your folder within your Google Drive, refresh the page & see if there's a `.git` folder in it.

 5. Do everything else that you need to do in order to commit the file.

-* You'll need to recreate your git config file everytime you restart the terminal.
+**Note:** You'll need to recreate your git config file everytime you restart the terminal.

 ```bash
 !git config --global user.name [your username]